 Meet The Team:

 Jeni Dolan, Executive Director, has a BS with an emphasis in Deaf Education from the University of Tulsa.
 She grew up in California but moved to Tulsa for college and never left.
-Jeni joined Operation Aware in 2002 as a Prevention Educator, after having worked for Jenny Craig Weight Loss Centers.
-She became the Executive Director in 2013 and loves watching the transformation in a young person, when they realize that they “choose” where their “road of life” leads.
+Jeni joined Operation Aware in 2002 as a Prevention Educator and has taught Operation Aware to over 37,000 youth in Tulsa.
+She became the Executive Director in 2013 because she believes and has seen the transformation in a young person when they realize that they “choose” where their “road of life” leads.
 The road of life is a key concept in every Operation Aware Class.
-She enjoys volunteering as a cheerleading coach and at her church.
-In her spare time you can find Jeni on a football field or basketball court, and most likely with her camera in hand.
+In her spare time you can find Jeni with her family at basketball gym or a dance studio, and most likely with her camera in hand.

 Mackenzie Staples, Director of Programs, joined the Operation Aware team in spring 2009.
 Mackenzie received a Bachelors’ of Arts Degree in both Communication and Sociology from the University of Oklahoma.

 Her background includes working as an income developer for a national health-related nonprofit and being Director of several Kaplan Test Prep and Admissions offices and their staff and instructors.
 These positions allowed her to work with youth and discover her passion for empowering them to realize and utilize their own inner strengths.
 Mackenzie’s favorite thing about Operation Aware’s mission is helping guide our students to want more for themselves and make positive life choices to further their potential.

 When she is not spending quality time with her husband and two children, friends or family, Mackenzie enjoys cooking, painting, and interior design.